vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 types such as Set and Map to abstractions such as Writer and State, through to control flow as implemented by the Cont monad.

+I don't think the answer to the question "what is a monad?" is as useful as learning the mechanics of working with them, even ones you don't fully understand.
 If you can make your type conform to the typeclass, Haskell will give you a pretty general and flexible API to work with it that.
 As far as I'm concerned, this is the point of monads in Haskell.